olebole/irafdoc/doc/generic.normalize.rst

   is determined by sampling the image.
 The normalization is then the mean of the pixels in the sample section with values in the range <i>lower</i>
   to <i>upper</i>.
 The default sample section selects all pixels in the image.
-  The normalized images are of datatype <tt>"real"</tt> and replace the original images.
+  The normalized images are of datatype <span style="font-family: monospace;">"real"</span> and replace the original images.
   </p>
   <!-- EndSection:   'DESCRIPTION' -->
   <h3>Examples</h3>